Responsibility for the Holocaust: Lithuania

 On 25 June 1941 Nazi forces arrived in Kaunas, where they witnessed local Lithuanians drag about 50 male Jews into the center of the city while one Lithuanian man beat them to death with a crowbar (cheered on by spectators) in a public display of brutality that shocked many Germans.
 After murdering all the Jews, the man climbed atop their corpses and played the Lithuanian national anthem on an accordion.
-These deaths were part of the Kaunas pogrom during which many thousands of Jews were murdered by the Nazis with local acquiesance or assistance.
+These deaths were part of the Kaunas pogrom during which many thousands of Jews were murdered by the Nazis with local acquiescence or assistance.
 Mere weeks after arrival, the Nazis instituted a systematic campaign to eliminate the Jews of Lithuania by identifying them, rounding them up, guarding them, and transporting them to extermination sites—during which they were aided by Lithuanian soldiers and police.
 The pace of murder increased and spread across Lithuania as the Germans consolidated their rule, sometimes by way of Lithuanian initiative, other times triggered at the arrival of Sipo-SD contingents.
-Within the last 6 months of 1941 following the June invasion by Germany, the majority of Lithuanian Jews were executed, the biggest crime being the Ponary massacre.
+Within the last six months of 1941 following the June invasion by Germany, the majority of Lithuanian Jews were executed, the biggest crime being the Ponary massacre.
 The remnants trapped in ghettos were killed in occupied Lithuania and sent to Nazi death camps in Poland.
 By the end of June 1941, around 80 percent of Lithuania's Jews had been "wiped out."
 Scholars believe the overall Holocaust-related death rate in Lithuania was approximately 90 percent, making Nazi-occupied Lithuania the European territory with the lowest proportion of Jewish survivors from World War II.
 While estimates vary, the number of Lithuanian Jews murdered in the Holocaust is assessed to be between 195,000 and 196,000.

 Additionally, Lithuanian auxiliary police troops assisted in murdering Jews in Poland, Belarus and Ukraine.
-One distinguished Lithuanian historian claims that there were five motivational factors eliciting participation in the atrocities by his countrymen.
-These were: (1) revenge against those who aided the Soviets; (2) expiation for those who wanted to demonstrate loyalty to the Nazis after collaborating previously with the Soviets; (3) antisemitism; (4) opportunism; and (5) self-enrichment.
+Historian Laurence Rees describes the motivations for Lithuanians' slaughter of their Jewish countrymen.
+He first cites a prominent Lithuanian historian, who lists five motivations: antisemitism, revenge for alleged collaboration with the Soviet occupation, a desire to show loyalty to the new Nazi occupiers, and greed.
+Rees adds that sadism must also be included given his interviews with unrepentant perpetrators.

+Luxembourg

+Luxembourg was annexed into Nazi Germany in 1940.
+The local Jewish population, numbering around 3,500, faced increasing restrictions, expropriations, and forced emigration.
+In October 1941, mass deportations began, mainly to ghettos and death camps in the East.
+Among the approximately 1,200 Jews deported, more than half of them were murdered.
+Most of the Jews transported from Luxembourg were killed either at Auschwitz-Birkenau or the Chełmno extermination camp.